Finally, Data Driven Marketing

 Identifying problems and opportunities (bounce rates, landing pages, high performing content, high performing acquisition channels), applying segments to find high/low converting visitors - this is what data analysis is all about.

-There are gems hidden in your data and these gems can come in the form of long-term, successful marketing strategies that keep you in business and give you a fresh supply of regular customers.
+There are gems hidden in your data and these gems can lead to long-term, successful marketing strategies that grow your business.

 What Working with a Google Analytics Expert Consists of

 If you're looking for a fast way to improve your marketing or website performance and don't want to spend weeks Googling for answers, your best bet is a Google Analytics expert.

 Like hiring any contractor, you'll want to have a phone/video or in-person meeting.
 During this meeting you'll want to consider and talk about the following:

 - Count the number of questions they ask you about your data and what tracking you have in place - the less questions they ask, the more red flags that raises.
 All good consultants want every piece of information possible before working with a client.
 How will that consultant know they can do the job if they don't know what the job is and what your goals are?

 - Get references - you'd be surprised how many people have hired me and not asked about past projects.
 I've started to just offer references after the first email exchange.

 - Have the consultant take a look at your data for 15-30 mins (this should be free).
 I'm super curious to see what exactly is going on in there since not everyone can explain their problems or needs accurately.
 The customer also may not know their problems or needs.
 After this 30 minute review, see if the Google Analytics expert has any good tips or info.
 They should have found 2-3 things that are helpful in just that short amount of time.